 Mathys is based out of Geneva, Switzerland, where he's a partner in a small graphic design and type studio.
 Nyffenegger studied product design at ECAL (Ecole cantonale d'art de Lausanne), and he now works for Scandinavian designers in Stockholm.
 The two met 10 years ago in their final year of art school.
 "An easy way to make our selection is to choose the opposite of everything our teachers taught us to do," says Nyffenegger.

 Finding ugly design is a game for them.
 "The cool thing about our collaboration is that we don't know what the other one is going to post," says Mathys.
 "The idea is to post the ugliest or funniest image and get a message from one of us like 'where did you find this gem?'"
-Doubts about object being worthy are often aired out, leading to lengthy discussion and deliberation.
+Doubts about objects being worthy are often aired out, leading to lengthy discussion and deliberation.

 Whether it's a lamp in the shape of a dog taking a shit, a bed upholstered with Sarah Michelle Gellar's face, or underwear that simulate an aggressive camel toe, following them is a promise that you will hate the world more and more each day.
 You will wonder why some things are allowed to exist.
 Infomercials will start to look luxurious.
 You'll want to throw your phone out the window, but you won't be able to look away.
 It's aesthetic masochism.